The Best Hash Brown Potatoes

-Ready for the BEST hash browns ever?
+Ready for the best hash brown potatoes ever?
 Well, you are in the right spot.
-These hash browns are crispy on the outside and soft in the center.
-Making them the perfect vessel for eggs, smoked salmon, sour cream, hot sauce or anything really….
+This recipe really is the best hash brown potatoes recipe of all time.
+They are crispy on the outside and soft in the center.
+Making these hash browns the perfect vessel for eggs, smoked salmon, sour cream, hot sauce and more

 - saute pan

-- Place grated potatoes back into the dry bowl
+- Place the grated potatoes back into the dry bowl.

-- Add flour, egg white, grated shallots and a good amount of salt and pepper.
-Potatoes love salt, so add about 1 teaspoon or so.
-Mix using your hands to make sure everything is well incorporated.
+- Add flour, egg white, grated shallots and salt and pepper.
+Mix using your hands to make sure everything is well combined.

 - Repeat until all hash browns are fried.
-Place fried hash browns on a paper towel to soak up any extra oil.
+Place fried hash browns on a paper towel to absorb any excess oil.
 Finish with a pinch of salt.
 Serve and enjoy!

 2 Comments on “The Best Hash Brown Potatoes”

 Can I bake this instead of deep frying it?
 Or use an air fryer?
 If so, can you please post the instructions.
 Would like to try this for my little one.
 He loves potatoes. 🙂

 I actually dont have an air fryer, so I am not sure.